 4. Dividing a charged body gives positive and negative charges but dividing a magnet gives two more magnets, both with a north and south pole.

-The standard model explanation is that charges repel because virtual photons push them apart, but they also make charges attract and move magnets, so fairies with photon wands would explain electro-magnetism just as well!
-For this model to do better, the same quantum field that explains gravity must also explain electrical and magnetic effects without untestable inventions.
+The standard model answer is that charges repel when virtual photons push them apart, but the same photons also make charges attract, and move magnets, so fairies with photon wands would explain electro-magnetism just as well.
+One field with different effects needs different causes, not the same cause that conveniently produces what is observed after the fact.

 Note 1.
 The logic is that a moving electron’s length is foreshortened by special relativity giving more negative electrons than positive protons in a given length of wire, so parallel wires with opposite currents attract, but this could be correlation not causation